hey-nicolasklein/Dotfiles/README.md

 git config --global --list
 ```

+## Setup FiraCode as Editor font

+For Windows, Linux ... checkout the [FiraCode Guide](https://github.com/tonsky/FiraCode/wiki/Installing).
+For macOS follow these steps:

+1. Download the TTF folder from [here](https://github.com/tonsky/FiraCode/releases)
+2. Right click and select `Open`
+3. Select `Install Font`

+To use FiraCode in VSCode checkout the guide [here](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions) or
+directly use my `settings.json`.

 ## Finale remarks

 The full VSCode `settings.json` and full `.zshrc` can be found in the root of this git repository.